-Now I remember looking through these when the guidelines first came out, which is what couple of months ago now.

-Yeah, longer than that.

-And I read the guidelines again today, and I actually thought, I got a little bit confused by some of this because it isn't as clear cut quite like this one is.
-Cauda equina symptoms, that's an urgent referral.
-I don't think anybody has any doubt about that.
-Maybe they might need refreshing on what all of the signs and symptoms are.
-But this one, sudden onset of bilateral radicular pain.
+Now I remember looking through these when the guidelines first came out, which is what couple of months ago now, maybe what we're saying if they Yeah, longer than and, and I read the guidelines again today, and I actually thought I got I got a little bit confused by some of this because it isn't as clear cut quite like this.
+One is if recent cord recliner symptoms.
+That's an urgent referral.
+I don't think any audience anyways any doubt about that.
+Maybe they might need refreshing on what all of the signs and symptoms.
+But this one, sudden onset of bicep by bilateral.

+I'm getting too old for this sudden onset of bilateral radicular pain.
 And potentially we could see quite a lot of that in our clinics.
-And many of us who might have thought in the past, well, it's only if pain goes below the knee that we need to start thinking of referral.
-I remember being taught that in college, but it was unilateral admittedly.
-I don't remember, it was a long time ago that you and I went through college, but I don't remember them emphasising bilateral pain needed urgent referral.
+And many of us who might have thought in the past Well, if only if pain goes below the knee that we need to start thinking of referral.
+I remember being taught that in college, but it was unilateral.
+Admittedly, I don't remember it was a long time ago that you and I went through college but I don't remember them emphasising bilateral pain urgent.

 No, no, you're right.
-And the bilateral kind of component of this is relatively recent.
+And the bilateral kind of components of this is a relatively recent.
 We've all kind of known about it, but it's recently been emphasised as an important feature.
-Because in order to get bilateral ridradicular symptoms and we are talking about radicular pain, which has got to be a particular type of pain, it's nerve pain, it's intense, it's sharp.
-To get bilateral nerve pain has to be a fairly sizeable disc bulge in order to cause that amount of compression.
-Unilateral radicular pain is quite common, we will all see patients like that in practice on a regular basis.
-But to see somebody who presents with true bilateral radicular pain is quite unusual and is a big warning that there's a likely a big compression in the central canal.
+Because in order to get bilateral ridiculous symptoms and we are talking about ridiculous pain, which has got to be a particular type of pain, it's nerve pain, it's intense it's sharp.
+To get bilateral nerve pain has to be a fairly sizable disc bulge in order to cause that amount of compression.
+Unilateral radicular pain is quite common we will we will all see patients like that in practice on a regular basis.
+But to see somebody who presents with true bilateral radicular pain is quite unusual and and it's a big warning that there's a likely a big compression in the central canal.

-I'm gonna go off topic for a second because I'm getting nagged via the team, one particular member of the team who you know quite well it's actually nagging me at the moment and has flagged up this message several times.
-We'll call her the fashion police, says you've got to pull that wrinkle out of your jumper.
-Because apparently, it makes you look as if you're wearing a tire.
-Here we are, talking about serious issues, clinical emergency, and the fasion police are worried about whether you look stylish or not.
+I'm gonna go off topic for a second because I'm getting nagged via via via the team, one particular member of the team who you know quite well it's actually nagging me at the moment and has flagged up this message several times.
+We'll call her the fashion police for nurses you've got to pull that wrinkle out of your jumper Because apparently, it looks it makes you because of your wearing attire.
+Yeah.
+Talking about issues that hadn't clinical emergency, police are worried about whether you look stylish or not right?

 It's not a tire.
-It's a small donut.
+That's more don't